Foreign military commanders, envoys, defence attaches bid farewell to Gen Rawat | Law-Order

 - India

-As condolences continued to pour in from across the world over Gen Bipin Rawat's demise, a number of foreign military commanders, envoys and defence attaches on Friday bade farewell to India's first Chief of Defence Staff at the Brar Square crematorium.
+Foreign military commanders, envoys and defence attaches of several countries on Friday bade farewell to Gen Bipin Rawat at the Brar Square crematorium as condolences continue to pour in from across the world over his demise in the tragic helicopter crash.

-Gen Rawat and his wife Madhulika Rawat were cremated with full military honours, two days after they were killed along with 11 other armed forces personnel in a tragic helicopter crash near Coonoor in Tamil Nadu.
+Gen Rawat and his wife Madhulika were cremated with full military honours amid chants of 'General Rawat amar rahe', two days after they were killed along with 11 other armed forces personnel in the crash near Coonoor in Tamil Nadu.

+The Chief of Defence Staff was accorded a 17 gun salute and the funeral pyre was lit after the playing of the Last Post and Rouse by tri-services buglers.
+The funeral involved 800 military personnel.

-In his roles as the Army Chief and the Chief of Defence Staff, the four-star General had consistently pushed for the expansion of India's military diplomacy to boost defence cooperation with like-minded countries, including those in the neighbourhood.
+In his roles as the Army Chief and the Chief of Defence Staff, the four-star General had consistently pushed for the expansion of India's military-diplomacy to boost defence cooperation with like-minded countries including in the neighbourhood.

 After the news of Gen Rawat's demise went public on Wednesday, both Russia and the US, seen as rivals, were quick to react to his untimely death while acknowledging his role as a fine military commander.

-The condolence messages at the level of foreign ministers came from several countries, including the US, Bhutan, Czech Republic, Japan, Maldives, Oman, Serbia, Sri Lanka and Venezuela.
+The condolence messages at the level of foreign ministers came from several countries including the US, Bhutan, Czech Republic, Japan, the Maldives, Oman, Serbia, Sri Lanka and Venezuela.

 ''As India's first Chief of Defence Staff, General Rawat spearheaded a historic period of transformation in the Indian military,'' a statement by the US embassy said.